AutoTestFramework/Fikipage_ATF/index.md

 ### 9. Cost structure

 * Marketplace for special plugins and features: storing tests in the cloud, scm for the tests, custom user intefaces;
-* A donation button will be available on the main download page => revenue is equally divided;
+* A donation button will be available on the main download page (revenue is equally divided)
+* Google AdSense (for promoting)

 ### 10. Revenue streams